-Stock Market Performance By U.S. President - Cabot Wealth Network
+Stock Market Performance By U.S. President: Which Party Gets Better Returns?

 Rounding out the top five is Democrat Harry S. Truman, who saw the S&P rise 87% during his eight-year term (1945-1953).

-How has Donald Trump fared?
-Pretty well, especially considering what’s happened in 2020.
+How did Donald Trump fare in his four years in office?
+Pretty well, especially considering what happened in 2020.

-Since his inauguration on January 20, 2017, the S&P 500 is up roughly 47%.
-That works out to just over a 1% per-month return, or equivalent to about a 96% return if he were to win re-election and serve two terms.
-That would place him fifth on this post-World War II list, ahead of Harry Truman but trailing Ronald Reagan.
+The S&P 500 was up 63% during Trump’s tenure.
+That works out to about a 1.3% per-month return, or a 126% return if he had won re-election and served two terms.
+That would place him fourth on this post-World War II list, just ahead of Ronald Reagan.

 Of course, context matters when it comes to U.S. presidencies.